hopanshum/hopanshum_original.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Welcome to my website!
+(Website still under deveplopement) Welcome to my website!
 I am a Ph.D.
 Candidate in the Economics Department of Duke.
 I will participate the job market in the Fall of 2024.
 My research interest is applied theory in network settings.
 I have worked on projects of network markets, company hierarchies, and bribery.
 {style="text-align: justify;"}